octabytes/FireO/quick-start.md

 # Quickstart
 {: .no_toc }

-This quickstart shows you how to set up Cloud Firestore, add data, and read data by using the FireO.
+This quickstart shows you how to set up Cloud Firestore, add, read, update and delete data by using the FireO.
 {: .fs-6 .fw-300 }

 ## Table of contents